 The "View or change moderating effects settings" option allows you to set the moderating effects calculation option to be used by the software.
 You can choose among three options for moderating effects calculation: Two Stages, Variable Orthogonalization, and Indicator Products.
 The default moderating effects calculation option is Two Stages, whereby latent variable scores are calculated first and then used in a second stage for the creation of the interaction (or product) latent variable that implements the moderating effect.
 The Variable Orthogonalization option implements a similar procedure, but stochastically departs from a random variable, which is by definition fully orthogonal to all of the latent variables in the model, for the creation of the interaction variable that implements the moderating effect.
-This is done via a technique similar to the variation sharing method described by Kock (2019a), which is the foundation of modern factor-based SEM algorithms that go from composites to factors.
-The Indicator Products option employs indicator products for the creation of the interaction variable that implements the moderating effect, a classic approach used in PLS-based SEM.
+This is done via a technique similar to the variation sharing method described by Kock (2019a), which is the foundation of modern factor-based SEM algorithms that go from composites to factors (Kock, 2023c).
+The Indicator Products option employs indicator products for the creation of the interaction variable that implements the moderating effect.
+Sectors (Kock, 2023c).
+The Indicator Products option employs indicator products for the creation of the interaction variable that implements the moderating effect.

 Unless a model is improperly specified, and the improper specification leads to severe biases, the options Two Stages and Variable Orthogonalization should yield fairly similar results.
-An example of a situation in which this would not occur would be a model that suffers from severe endogeneity, in which case the Variable Orthogonalization option may yield more trustworthy results.
+An example of a situation in which this would not occur would be a model that suffers from severe endogeneity (Kock, 2022a), in which case the Variable Orthogonalization option may yield more trustworthy results.
 These two options should also yield results similar to the Indicator Products option when classic composite-based PLS algorithms are used.
 On the other hand, if factor-based PLS algorithms are used, the results produced by the Indicator Products option should differ, particularly if the number of indicators of the interaction variable that implements the moderating effect is small (e.g., in the single digits).
 The reason for this is that the interaction variable that implements the moderating effect is treated as a factor by factor-based PLS algorithms.

 If the Indicator Products option is used, the number of indicators of the interaction variable is the product of the number of indicators of the moderating variable and the number of indicators of the predictor variable in the link that is moderated.
-For example, if the number of indicators of the moderating variable is 3, and the number of indicators of the predictor variable in the link that is moderated is 4, then the number of indicators of the interaction variable is 12.
+For example, if the number of indicators of the moderating variable is 3, and the number of indicators of the predictor variable in the link that is moderated of the interaction variable in the link that is moderated is 4, then the number of indicators of the interaction variable is 12.
 When the number of indicators of the interaction variable becomes large, then the reliability of the corresponding true composite and factor converge.
 As this happens, the true composite and factor also converge (Kock, 2019a).
 This is a variation of the phenomenon sometimes referred to as "consistency at large" (Wold et al., 2001).
 This is why the results produced by the Indicator Products option should differ from the results yielded by the other options, if: (a) the number of indicators of the interaction variable that implements the moderating effect is small, and factor-based PLS algorithms are used.